Create a TXT Record for Federation

 Fully qualified domain name type (FQDN) This read-only field displays the FQDN created by concatenating the record name to the domain name.

-AppID=followed by the AppID that was generated when you created the federation trust.
-For example, if the AppID is
+Text Type the federated domain proof string that was generated when you ran the Get-FederatedDomainProof cmdlet.
+For example, if the federated domain proof string is

-The AppID is a string of alphanumeric characters.
-To avoid input errors, we recommend that you copy the AppID from the EMC or the Shell, paste it into a text editor such as Notepad, and then paste it into the Text field of the TXT record.
-If the TXT record is created using an incorrect AppID, the Microsoft Federation Gateway will be unable to verify proof of domain ownership, and you won't be able to add it to the federated organization identifier (OrgId).
+The federated domain proof is a string of alphanumeric characters.
+To avoid input errors, we recommend that you copy the string from the Shell, paste it into a text editor such as Notepad, copy it from the text editor to the Clipboard, and then paste it into the Text field of the TXT record.
+If the TXT record is created by using an incorrect federated domain proof string, the Microsoft Federation Gateway won't be able to verify proof of domain ownership, and you won't be able to add it to the federated organization identifier.

 Click OK, and then click Done to create the record.